sam-laing/bias_correction_debunked/README.md

 # Simplifying Adam: Bias Correction Debunked

-This repository contains the code and experiments for the paper *"Simplifying Adam: Bias Correction Debunked"*.
+This repository contains the code and experiments for the paper *"Simplifying Adam: Bias Correction Debunked"* ([link to paper](https://arxiv.org/abs/2511.20516)).
 The project examines the role of bias correction in the Adam optimizer and shows that it is not necessary for strong performance when modern training practices are used.

 ---